yanghengtang/tp/docs/DeveloperGuide.md

 * 1a.MediConnect detects that the arguments provided to edit an appointment is invalid.
     * 1a1.
 MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input.
+    * 1a2.
+MediConnect requests for the correct input.

       Use case resumes at step 1.

 * 1b.
 MediConnect detects that the appointment to be edited does not exist in the system.
     * 1b1.
 MediConnect shows an error message.
+    * 1b2.
+MediConnect requests for the correct input.

       Use case ends.
-* 3a.MediConnect detects that the arguments provided to edit an appointment is invalid.
-    * 3a1.
-MediConnect shows an error message.
-    * 3a2 MediConnect requests for the correct input

-      Use case resumes at step 3.

-**Use case: UC16 Delete an appointment**
+**Use case: UC15 Delete an appointment**

 **MSS**

-1. User requests to list appointments
-2. MediConnect shows a list of appointments
-3. User requests to delete an appointment in the list
+1. User requests to delete an appointment in the list
-4. MediConnect deletes the appointment
+2. MediConnect deletes the appointment

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

     Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+MediConnect detects that the given index is invalid.
-    * 3a1.
+    * 1b1.
 MediConnect shows an error message.
+    * 1b2.
+MediConnect requests for the correct input

       Use case resumes at step 2.

-**Use case: UC17 Find a doctor’s availabilities in a given timeframe**
+**Use case: UC16 Find a doctor’s availabilities in a given timeframe**

 **MSS**